 Although linear regression is not the newest, shiniest thing out there, it is still a highly used technique out in the real world.
 It is also useful for talking about more modern techniques that are generalizations of it.
-Ridge repression, Lasso, Logistic regression, GAME...

 We will review some key ideas underlying linear regression and discuss the least squares approach that is most commonly used to fit this model.